 Asking people to state a specific time and place when they will take action will make it more tangible and likely to occur.

-- Cite relevant testimonials (consensus).
+- Cite relevant testimonials (social proof).

 Providing testimonials from relevant peers or people in similar situations will leverage social proof.